awsdocs/aws-cloudhsm-user-guide/doc_source/activate-cluster.md

    loginHSM success on server 0(server1)
    ```

-1. Use the changePswd command to change the precrypto officer \(PRECO\) user's password\.
+1. Use the changePswd command to change the password for the PRECO user\.
+When you change the password, the PRECO user becomes a crypto officer \(CO\)\.

    ```
    aws-cloudhsm>changePswd PRECO admin <NewPassword>